Charles E. Burchfield: Life

 Born in Ashtabula, Ohio, Burchfield was raised by his widowed mother in Salem, Ohio.
 Most of his early works were done at this house, where he lived from the ages of five to 28, and which has since been converted into a museum.
 While he did think of being a nature writer in high school, he eventually focused entirely on the visual aspect of his creativity, writing short descriptive pieces for the painting on the back of the mount.
 Stimulated by the nature descriptions of others, his preferred American writers were Thoreau and Willa Cather and later he developed a passion for reading works by Finnish writers describing nature.

 Burchfield graduated from the Cleveland Institute of Art in 1916.
 Later in life he acknowledged the profound effect on his own development by a teacher at the CIA, the artist Henry Keller.
 Keller led a generation of Ohio watercolor painters of the Cleveland School which included Burchfield.

 On becoming engaged, Burchfield moved to Buffalo, New York in 1921, where he was employed as a designer at the H.M.
 Birge wallpaper company.
 The following year he married Bertha Kenreich in Greenford, Ohio.
 In 1928 with a fifth child on the way, he approached artist-gallerist Frank Rehn to see whether he could afford to paint full-time by selling through the Rehn gallery in New York.
 Though the decision to leave Birge preceded the Great Depression, his work continued to sell.
 In 1952, he was elected to the National Academy of Design as an Associate member, and became a full member in 1954.

 In 1925, Burchfield had moved from Buffalo to the adjacent suburb of West Seneca, New York, spending the rest of his life in the rural neighborhood of Gardenville.
+The Charles Burchfield Home and Studio, located at 3574 Clinton Street served as his residence and creative workspace for 37 years, from 1925 until his death in 1967.
+The studio, built in 1928 and later moved to a concrete foundation in 1930, played a key role in his artistic process.
+This modest property, measuring 33 by 450 feet, was both a source of inspiration and a frequent subject in his artwork.
 He is buried in Oakwood Cemetery in the Village of East Aurora, New York.